• HOME

 Picture

-The Boise Curling Club will be hosting the second annual Sawtooth Outdoor Bonspiel (the “S.O.B.”) in Stanley, Idaho on January 24-26, 2014.
-The SOB will be a 12-team, three-day bonspiel with a three game guarantee held on the outdoor ice rink in Stanley.
+Boise Curling Club will be hosting the tenth annual Sawtooth Outdoor Bonspiel (the “S.O.B.”) in Stanley, Idaho on January 27-29, 2023.
+The S.O.B. is a 16-team, three-day open bonspiel (curling tournament) with a three game guarantee held on the outdoor ice rink in Stanley.
+The S.O.B. will begin at 5pm on Friday and end at noon on Sunday.

 Picture